splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config.rst

   * -
     - Collect via the Collector agent
-    - Collect via the the Collector cluster receiver
+    - Collect via the Collector cluster receiver

   * - Where is data collected?
     - At the node level.